 To receive additional information about this program and speak with a member of our team, complete the form.

 The UMass Lowell Ph.D. program in nursing prepares educators and scholars who will conduct research and advance knowledge in nursing science and health promotion.
 Our program is committed to excellence in teaching and research.
 We offer an affordable, flexible, and transformational blended program.
-The nursing courses are offered using a weekend executive blended online format, meeting once per month on Saturdays for on campus classes.
+The nursing courses are offered using a weekend executive blended online format, meeting once per month on Saturdays for on campus classes with virtual synchronous option.
 The program consists of 48 credits and meets the recommendations of the American Association of the Colleges of Nursing (AACN) guidelines.
-We welcome international students and students from diverse backgrounds.
+We welcome out of state students, international students, and students from diverse backgrounds.